 (a) Vertical Storm Conductor.
-A vertical storm conductor shall be based upon the maximum projected roof area to be drained according to 248 CMR 10.17(2): Table 2: Size of Vertical Storm Drain Conductors and Outside Leaders.
+A vertical storm conductor shall be based upon the maximum projected roof area to be drained according to 248 CMR 10.17(2): Table 2.

 TABLE 2 SIZE OF VERTICAL STORM DRAIN CONDUCTORS AND OUTSIDE LEADERS